Yureehh/Data-Science-Project-Boilerplate/docs/getting-started.rst

    Run `make requirements`.
 This command installs the necessary Python dependencies for the project as listed in the `requirements.txt` file.

 4. **Check Your Environment:**
-   Run `make test_environment`.
+   Run `make test_env`.
 This command verifies that the Python environment is set up correctly and all dependencies are properly installed.

 5. **Install Pre-commit Hooks:**
    Run `make setup`.
 This command installs pre-commit hooks, which automatically check your code for common issues before commits.